Saint Peter: Scholarly views

-Epistles of Peter – Rome as Babylon
+Rome as Babylon

 Church tradition ascribes the epistles First and Second Peter to the Apostle Peter, as does the text of Second Peter itself, an attribution rejected by scholarship.
 First Peter says the author is in "Babylon", which has been held to be a coded reference to Rome.
 Early Church tradition reports that Peter wrote from Rome.
 Eusebius of Caesarea states:

 If the reference is to Rome, it is the only biblical reference to Peter being there.
 Many scholars regard both First and Second Peter as not having been authored by him, partly because other parts of the Acts of the Apostles seem to describe Peter as an illiterate fisherman.

 Most Biblical scholars believe that "Babylon" is a metaphor for the pagan Roman Empire at the time it persecuted Christians, before the Edict of Milan in 313: perhaps specifically referencing some aspect of Rome's rule (brutality, greed, paganism).
-Although some scholars recognize that Babylon is a metaphor for Rome, they also claim that Babylon represents more than the Roman city of the first century.
-According to Craig Koester "the whore [of Babylon] is Rome, yet more than Rome".
+Although most scholars recognise that Babylon is a metaphor for Rome, some also claim that Babylon represents more than the Roman city of the first century.
+According to Lutheran scholar on Revelation Craig R. Koester "the whore [of Babylon] is Rome, yet more than Rome".
 It "is the Roman imperial world, which in turn represents the world alienated from God".

 At that time in history, the ancient city of Babylon was no longer of any importance.
 E.g., Strabo wrote, "The greater part of Babylon is so deserted that one would not hesitate to say ... the Great City is a great desert."

 Another theory is that "Babylon" refers to the Babylon in Egypt that was an important fortress city in Egypt, just north of today's Cairo and this, combined with the "greetings from Mark" (1 Peter 5:13), who may be Mark the Evangelist, regarded as the founder of the Church of Alexandria (Egypt), has led some scholars to regard the First Peter epistle as having been written in Egypt.